Basel Accords: Basel II: the new capital framework

-Basel III: responding to the financial crisis
+Basel III: responding to the 2008 financial crisis

-Following the financial crisis of 2007–2008, the Basel III reforms were published in 2010/11.
+Following the 2008 financial crisis, the Basel III reforms were published in 2010/11.
 The standards set new definitions of capital, higher capital ratio requirements, and a leverage ratio requirement as a "back stop" measure.
 Risk-based capital requirements (RWAs) for CVA risk and interest rate risk in the banking book were introduced for the first time, along with a large exposures framework, a revised securitisation framework, and a standardised approach to counterparty credit risk (SA-CCR) to measure exposure to derivative transactions.
 A specific framework for exposures to central counterparty clearing was introduced.

-In the following years, the Basel Committee published regulatory standards for the Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR); and updated the standards for market risk, following a “Fundamental Review of the Trading Book” (FRTB).
-The Basel III: Finalising post-crisis reforms published by the Basel Committee in 2017, commonly known as Basel 3.1, cover further reforms of the existing framework.
+The BCBS also published regulatory standards for the Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR);

+In subsequent years, the Basel Committee updated the standards for market risk, based on a “Fundamental Review of the Trading Book” (FRTB).
+In addition, further reforms of the framework were published by the Basel Committee in 2017 under the title Basel III: Finalising post-crisis reforms.
+These reforms were sometimes referred to as "Basel IV".
-The new standards that come into effect in January 2023, that is, the FRTB and Basel 3.1, are sometimes referred to as Basel IV.
 However, the secretary general of the Basel Committee said, in a 2016 speech, that he did not believe the changes are substantial enough to warrant that title and the Basel Committee refer to only three Basel Accords.
+These new standards came into effect on 1 January 2023, although national implementation of the standards is generally running behind this schedule and still ongoing.

 Criticism

 The framework's approach to risk which is based on risk weights derived from the past was criticised for failing to account for the uncertainty in the future.
-A recent OECD study suggest that bank regulation based on the Basel accords encourage unconventional business practices and contributed to or even reinforced adverse systemic shocks that materialised during the financial crisis.
+A recent OECD study suggest that bank regulation based on the Basel accords encourage unconventional business practices and contributed to or even reinforced adverse systemic shocks that materialised during the 2008 financial crisis.
 According to the study, capital regulation based on risk-weighted assets encourages innovation designed to circumvent regulatory requirements and shifts banks' focus away from their core economic functions.
 Tighter capital requirements based on risk-weighted assets, introduced in the Basel III, may further contribute to these skewed incentives.
 New liquidity regulation, notwithstanding its good intentions, is another likely candidate to increase bank incentives to exploit regulation.

+In an October 24, 2020 speech at the Bund Financial Summit in Shanghai, Jack Ma described the Basel Accords as a "club for the elderly."